SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units/basics.md

 ## foundation

-A level is a rough grouping.
+»⟮A level⟯« is ⟮a grouping of things⟯ ⟮related to ＿the level topic＿⟯.
-The level topic is the the general topic of the level.
+»⟮The level topic⟯« is ⟮the general topic of ＿the level＿⟯.
-The level name is the name to scope something to that particular level.
+»⟮The level name⟯« is the name to ⟮scope something to that particular ＿level＿⟯.
-\$LEVELNAME is a given level name.
+»⟮\$LEVELNAME⟯« is ⟮a given ＿level name＿⟯.
-The study of a level is called \$LEVELNAMEs.
+⟮The study of ＿a level＿⟯ is called ⟮\$LEVELNAMEs⟯.
-A level consists of a segmental emic system, a suprasegmental emic system and the segmental-suprasegmental interface.
+⟮＿A level＿⟯ consists of ⟮＿a segmental emic system＿⟯, ⟮＿a suprasegmental emic system＿⟯ and ⟮＿the segmental-suprasegmental interface＿⟯.
-S*egmental refers to either segmental or suprasegmental.
+»⟮S*egmental⟯« is ⟮either ＿segmental＿ or ＿suprasegmental＿⟯.
-The segmental emic system deals with smaller units than the suprasegmental emic system. s*egmental unit = s*egmental e?ic unit sm/ssm =short=> segmental/suprasegmental
+»⟮The segmental emic system⟯« ⟮deals with smaller units⟯ than »⟮the suprasegmental emic system⟯«.
+»⟮s*egmental unit⟯« =short for=> ⟮s*egmental e?ic unit⟯
+»⟮sm/ssm⟯« =short for=> ⟮＿segmental/suprasegmental＿⟯

 ### suprasegmental caveats

-If suprasegmentals are analyzed only as features passed down, then the differentiation into segmental/suprasegmental e?ic whatevers becomes unnecessary. e?ic unit should be short for s*egmental e?ic unit, but in practice often merely refers to a segmental e?ic unit
+If ⟮＿suprasegmentals＿⟯ are analyzed only as ⟮features passed down⟯, then ⟮the differentiation into segmental/suprasegmental e?ic whatevers becomes unnecessary⟯. e?ic unit should be short for s*egmental e?ic unit, but in practice often merely refers to a segmental e?ic unit

 ## either seg/supraseg

-A s*egmental emic system consists of the emic whole and the emic rule set.
+»⟮A s*egmental emic system⟯« consists of ⟮＿the emic whole＿⟯ and ⟮＿the emic rule set＿⟯.
-Conditioning is the combination of the segmental e?ic conditioning and suprasegmental conditioning.

 ### e?ic

-e?ic is purposefully ambiguous between emic and etic.
+»⟮e?ic⟯« is purposefully ambiguous between ⟮＿emic＿⟯ and ⟮c_;＿etic＿⟯.
-E?ic unit =syn= e?ic component.
-The e?ic inventory is the set of e?ic units.
+⟮E?ic unit⟯ =syn= ⟮e?ic component⟯.
-An e?ic unit boundary is the spot between two e/mic/etic units. e?ics is the study of e?ic units.
+»⟮An e?ic unit boundary⟯« is ⟮the spot between two⟯ ⟮＿e?ic units＿⟯.
+»⟮e?ics⟯« is ⟮the study of⟯ ⟮＿e?ic units＿⟯.
-An e?ic inventory is the component set of the e?ic whole. linguistic unit =syn= e?ic unit
+»⟮The e?ic inventory⟯« is ⟮＿the component set＿⟯ of ⟮＿the e?ic whole＿⟯.
+OR »⟮The e?ic inventory⟯« is ⟮the set of⟯ ⟮＿e?ic units＿⟯. // TODO decide
+»⟮linguistic unit⟯« =syn= ⟮＿e?ic unit＿⟯

 #### linearity

-Linearity is the presumtion that e?ic units occur sequentially with 1-to-1 emic-etic correspondence.
+»⟮Linearity⟯« is the presumtion that ⟮＿e?ic units＿⟯ ⟮occur sequentially⟯ with ⟮1-to-1 emic-etic correspondence⟯.
-Linearity is probably untenable for most e?ic units in most cases.
+⟮＿Linearity＿⟯ is ⟮probably untenable⟯ for ⟮most⟯ e?ic units in ⟮c_;most⟯ cases.

 #### environment

-The e?ic environment is the set of e?ic units before and after an e?ic unit. e?ic conditioning is the influincing of alternant selection by the e?ic environment.
+»⟮The e?ic environment⟯« is ⟮the set of ＿e?ic units＿⟯ ⟮before and after ＿an e?ic unit＿⟯.
+»⟮e?ic conditioning⟯« is ⟮the influincing⟯ of ⟮＿alternant selection＿⟯ by ⟮＿the e?ic environment＿⟯.

 ### emic